abrognara/nfty-pets/README.md

 - Lucy, goldendoodle girl, id = 2
 - Trevor, french bulldog boy, id = 3

-Next, the owner can mint three NFTs to represent each puppy.
+Next, the owner would mint three NFTs to represent each puppy.
 I decided to restrict minting abilities to only the owner of the pet store so they could control minting based on the supply of puppies.
-Selling the NFTs is handled by the marketplace contract, which will keep track of NFT listings and facilitate the exchange of eth for assets.
+Selling the NFTs is handled by the marketplace contract, which will keep track of NFT listings and facilitate the exchange of eth for the assets.
 I also restricted listing NFTs to only the owner so that they can control what puppies are listed based on their supply and availabiliy.
-Finally, any buyer can buy the NFTs from the contract.

 ## Deployment Steps
   - owner, 0x1efe1b27ddb1ef694f2a6760cab8dcc3d2e74309